toger5/Spectre-gtk/GSoC/GSoC.md

  - Another idea is that the client is hosting its own matrix server (p2p matrix) and creates/joins/invites to the files room from that server.
 This would solve the potential issue of spamming servers like mozilla.org or matrix.org with hash users...

 ## GSoC
-I would like to do this project in the realm of GSoC since there are some crucial decisions on how to approach (See previous section).
+I would like to do this project in the realm of GSoC since there are some crucial decisions on the approach (See previous section).
 Most importantly, how to make the client communicate with the matrix network.
-Does the client need to create an account on the matrix network.

-This repository is a Gtk front-end written in Rust for which binds to the Spectre algorithm.
+This repository is a Gtk front-end written in Rust which binds to the Spectre algorithm.
 So this part (although it is still super rough) is already figured out and GSoC could immediately start with the matrix side of things.